spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-synapse.md

 # Configuring Synapse (optional)

 By default, this playbook configures the [Synapse](https://github.com/element-hq/synapse) Matrix server, so that it works for the general case.
-If that's enough for you, you can skip this document.
+If that's okay, you can skip this document.

 The playbook provides lots of customization variables you could use to change Synapse's settings.